eglische/node-red-contrib-noxy/README.md

 **Sequential Execution:** The node processes each element in the defined sequence, executing them one by one, until the end is reached.

 **Configurable** Elements:
 - **Output Action:** Sends a specified message to the output.
-Each "output" action creates a corresponding output port.
+Use a switch node to route the "output" action as needed.
 - You can configure the output type as a string, number, boolean, or JSON.
 - The value to be sent can also be customized, making it flexible for various use cases.